Nahom1704/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that creates an alias that named ls.
+Create a script that creates an alias

-[D